 Ooni Vs Roccbox In Numbers:

 One of the main differences between Ooni and Roccbox is that Ooni sells 6 different pizza ovens while, currently, Gozney Roccbox only offers one.
-This makes things simple in terms of having fewer ovens to compare but can still become complicated if you don’t know which Ooni ovens are roughly equivalent.
+This makes things simple in terms of having fewer ovens to compare but can still be confusing if you don’t know which Ooni ovens are roughly equivalent.

-To simplify this, I’ve limited the number of Ooni ovens to just the ones that are the closest equivalents to the Roccbox in terms of price and features.
+To simplify this, I’ve limited the number of Ooni ovens to just the closest equivalents to the Roccbox in terms of price and features.
 Let’s take a look at those ovens now:

 |Feature||Gozney Roccbox||Ooni Karu 12||Ooni Koda 16|